-To win the fight on children poverty, communities must have the skills to succeed in a fair-minded place of work.
+To win the fight on child poverty, communities must have the skills to succeed in a fair-minded place of work.
 To accomplish this, the organization has created programs to help working families & single mothers, and prepare our youth to become self sufficient successful people within the worldwide economy.
 We are consistently creating technical and clerical support for blooming rural communities.
-In addition to motivating your resources, we are establishing exclusive programs to encourage economic development and financial freedom.
+In addition to motivating your resources, we are establishing exclusive programs to encourage economic development, financial freedom, and digital literacy.
 The organization has developed an initiative that supports goals centered around revitalizing our communities.
 This motivate your resources approach is particularly important in rural areas given their limited assets, current circumstances and the growing need to growing need for access to programs that enhance their skills & abilities that are important to their overall development in society.

 7803 Oxford Avenue, Philadelphia, PA 19111